GymLeaderMatt/Solo_Run_Overlay_Gen1_Recomp/README.md

 - Pressing 'o' will enable other information.

 # Your Pokemon
-- Displays all of the information like species, type, hp, experience, growth rate, moves, effective power, and stats.\
+- Displays all of the information like species, type, hp, experience, growth rate, moves, effective power, and stats.
 - Stats live update with stat stages, badge boosts, badge boost glitch, burn, paralysis, etc.
+- Damaging moves will be highlighted.
+The highest damaging move will be calculated looking at the power, your stats, the enemy stats, etc.
+- Default is a darker green but if it is a lighter green, it denotes a 98%+ knock out chance.

 # Enemy Pokemon
-- Only appears during battle but shows all of the relevant information like HP, moves, and stats.
+- Simplified to just show the stats, sprite, and stats.
 - Stats also live update for the opponent as well.
-- Indicator above moves to show if you outspeed at a glance.

 # Bags/Repels
 - Conditionally, two indicators will appear: Repel count and a bag fullness indicator.